A Monster's Expedition: Reception

-Reviewers praised the Nintendo Switch version.
+The Nintendo Switch version drew particular praise.
 Tapsell commented that the game's laid-back nature was well suited to the platform, and Shaun Musgrave of Touch Arcade felt that the game's structure was well suited to portable play, praising the touch controls and expanded content.
 Dewitte cited the "bite-sized" puzzles as creating small, incremental goals, creating a game that could be put down and picked up in small time increments.

 Reviewers complimented the overall atmosphere of the game.
 Eurogamer found the game charming in its audiovisual design and mechanics, owing to a perceived lack of tension and an appeal to curiosity.
 Writing for Rock Paper Shotgun, Natalie Clayton complimented the craft of the game, citing the ability of the player to "wander as you please", the feeling which they described as "a sunny April morning", and the responsive soundtrack.
 Dewitte found that, while simple, the colorful world drew the player's focus to the game's puzzles, and especially liked that the music was synchronized to the player's actions.
 PC Gamers Jonathan Bolding described the game as relaxing despite the level of challenge in the puzzles, owing to its "simple joy" and explorable world.
 Jupiter Hadley of Pocket Gamer found the game's writing style "hilarious".
 Clayton called the writing "both funny and critical", commenting that it built the game's world while poking fun at the difficulty of real-world archaeology.